KefahMeraki/meraki-workshop/docs/01-reboot-single-device.md

  python -m pip install meraki
 ```

+ ![Windows Power Shell](images/install-python-library.png)

 [!NOTE]
-*If pip install meraki does not work, use python -m pip install meraki.
+*If "pip install meraki" does not work, use "python -m pip install meraki".
 This runs pip through the Python installation and is more reliable on Windows.*

- ![Windows Power Shell](images/install-python-library.png)

 ## 2. Generate or Prepare a Meraki Dashboard API Key